 5. Meteors and shooting stars

-Capture shooting stars.
-The NightCap Camera app can be configured to take hundreds of photos but only save those that contain shooting stars.
+Capture shooting stars – some camera apps can be configured to take hundreds of photos but only save those that contain shooting stars.

-You can get some really cool shots which wouldn’t otherwise be possible with just and iPhone on its own and the costs are pretty much limited to a smartphone tripod and maybe a shutter release and app.
+You can get some really cool shots that wouldn’t otherwise be possible with just an iPhone on its own and the costs are pretty much limited to a smartphone tripod and maybe a shutter release and app.

 If you want more than this though – and especially close-ups of the moon and planets – then you need to consider using method 2 (a telephoto lens) or 3 (a telescope).

 Method 2 – iPhone zoom: Using a smartphone with a telephoto lens

 The second method is an extension of the first and opens up some more options with the addition of some relatively cheap equipment.

 You need everything listed in method 1 (smartphone tripod, shutter release, night photography app, and a post-processing image app) plus a smartphone telephoto lens or monocular.